Harvard Summer Program in Trento, Italy

 MBB S-91 Study Abroad in Trento, Italy: Art, Mind, and the Brain (32961)David Melcher Francesca Bacci

 The ability to create and appreciate artworks is one of the unique hallmarks of the human brain.
 This course takes advantage of the rich artistic heritage of Northern ltaly by exploring the mind/brain through the arts. ln particular, we investigate visual art, from antiquity to contemporary with a special emphasis on medieval, Renaissance, and modern painting and sculpture.
 The course involves a series of visits to local museums and historic sites.
-In addition, there are in-class lectures and discussions and hands-on activities in the education department of the MART museum.
+In addition, there are in-class lectures and discussions and hands-on activities in the education department of the Museum of Modern and Contemporary Art of Trento and Rovereto (MART) museum.
 The overall aim is to use artworks as case studies that illustrate fundamental principles of the mind and brain.

 Prerequisite: MBB S-101 or equivalent